 John grew up in Dublin in Ireland and qualified as a Physiotherapist from Trinity College Dublin in 1995.
 He then went on to complete a Masters in Research Methodology and qualified as a Statistician; lecturing at the University for a year before moving to the UK in 1998.
 He initially worked in paediatrics and then as a lead researcher on a study examining the aetiology of Gulf War Syndrome.

 He moved into the community in the NHS in 2001, where he began in earnest his work with people with learning disabilities.
-He continued to work through the management hierarchies and became a Director of Business Development and Performance in Havering Primary Care Trust, establishing the first Autonomous Provider Organisation in the UK and going on to effect a major merger of NHS Community Providers.
+He continued to work through the management hierarchies and became a Director of Business Development and Performance in Havering Primary Care Trust, establishing the first Autonomous Provider Organisation in the UK and going on to affect a major merger of NHS Community Providers.

 He moved into the Third Sector in 2011 as the Director of Health for Young Epilepsy, advancing to Director of Operations.
 After a short period of time in the Royal Hospital for Neuro-Disability, he joined Mencap in May 2016.
 John has always had a significant drive to create equality for those with disabilities, specifically for people with a learning disability, and will utilise this in ensuring the Personal Support directorate of Mencap is focussed on personalisation, independence and quality of life.

-Jackie O'Sullivan - Director of communications
+Jackie O'Sullivan - Director of communication, advocacy and activism

 Jackie grew up all over the North of England before the bright lights of London lured her down to study Classics at University College London (UCL).
 Since then she has worked in several Government Departments, done a stint at the European Commission in Brussels and worked in the food industry.